zacierka/ChatApp/README.md

 ## About

-> This Project completes the requiements for the final project
+> This Project completes the requirements for the final project

 - [x] Join announcement
 - [x] Leave announcement